PuerkitoBio/goquery/README.md

 ## Installation

-Please note that because of the net/html dependency, goquery requires Go1.1+ and is tested on Go1.7+.
+Please note that because of the net/html dependency, goquery requires Go1.1+ and is tested on the latest 2 versions of Go.

     $ go get github.com/PuerkitoBio/goquery